 About the author:

-Understanding that the energy of our food directly impacts sentient life on all levels, Trinity founded Trinity’s Conscious Kitchen, a website devoted to inspiring the soul through conscious vegan cuisine.
-She is the co-founder of the Openhand Foundation, an organisation dedicated to the evolution of humankind.
-She works as the divine complement to her soul mate Open (Chris) to help facilitate the global Ascension process and feels incredibly blessed to be of divine service.
+22 years ago Trinity had a profound spiritual awakening that interconnected her with the deeper consciousness of life.
+What followed was a journey of compassion for all sentient beings, and a passion to share conscious eating for the benefit of all.
+Understanding that the energy of our food directly impacts sentient life on all levels, Trinity founded Trinity’s Conscious Kitchen, a website devoted to inspiring the soul through conscious, plant-based cuisine.
+She is also the co-founder of Openhand, an organisation dedicated to the conscious evolution of humankind.